WCHN/CTseg/README.md

 <img style="float: right;" src="https://github.com/WCHN/CTseg/blob/master/demo.png" width="60%" height="60%">

 This is a MATLAB implementation of a model for segmenting and spatially normalising computed tomography (CT) brain scans.
 The model is an extension of the popular unified segmentation routine (part of the SPM12 software) with: improved registration, priors on the Gaussian mixture model parameters, an atlas learned from both MRIs and CTs (with more classes), and more.
+These improvements leads to a more robust segmentation routine that can better handle image with lots of noise and/or large morphological variability.

 The segmentation results are **grey matter (GM)**, **white matter (WM)** and **cerebrospinal fluid (CSF)**, in native and template (normalised) space.
 The input should be provided as nifti files (*.nii*), the resulting tissue segmentations are in the same format as the output of the SPM12 segmentation routine.